seddonm1/arc-starter/README.md

-# ARC Starter
+# Arc Starter

-A starter project to begin coding an [ARC](https://github.com/aglenergy/arc) job using the Jupyter Notebook interface.
+A starter project to begin coding an [Arc](https://github.com/aglenergy/arc) job using the Jupyter Notebook interface.

 ## Running